SecretAgentKen/deckxstream/README.md

 # deckxstream

 > **`deckxstream` is NOT ready for widespread use yet.
-Expect bugs and nastiness until some polish has been applied.**
+Expect bugs, configuration changes, etc. until some polish has been applied.**

 `deckxstream` is a controller application for the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck).
 The application was created to allow Linux usage of a Stream Deck but the application should allow for cross-platform usage.
 The application relies heavily on the [elgato-stream-deck](https://github.com/Julusian/node-elgato-stream-deck) NPM library. **Be sure to follow their udev and native dependency instructions applicable to your platform or else this application will not work!**